Best Free Internet Software for your Windows PC

 This highly rated AV package is a no-nonsense security tool which simply provides world-class virus protection without unnecessary fuss.

-Lastpass is a repository for passwords, securely storing login details so passcodes can be complex and unique without the need to write them on a Post-It stuck to your monitor.
+Lastpass is a repository for your passwords, securely storing login details and automatically retrieving them when required, so passcodes can be complex and unique without the need to write them on a Post-It stuck to your monitor.
 The password vault is heavily encrypted and can be further protected with multi-factor authentication and other security features like geographical locks.
 It also provides handy extras such as encrypted notes, form filling and security audits and alerts.
 Absolutely essential.

 A complement to an anti-virus package rather than a replacement, Malwarebytes Anti-Malware protects against a different variety of threats and is particularly adept at clearing up stubborn malware infections.